wonma/100-days-of-code/log.md

 **Thoughts**
 Omg..
 I love CSS.
 I'm so thankful that I met this course by Jonas and made a decision to review it after 4 years. :)

+---

+### Day 97: January 31, Tuesday

+**Today's Progress**

+- Worked on the final assignment of Principle of UX/UI course (part of Meta front-end specialization certificate series)

+**Thoughts**
+It's a slow progress but I see that everything I've known so far is all coming together.
+Let's keep enjoying this journey!

 <!--

 <!-- ### Day 1: June 27, Monday